MicrosoftDocs/win32/desktop-src/Direct2D/how-to-load-a-direct2d-bitmap-from-a-file.md

 ---
 title: How to Load a Bitmap from a File
-description: Shows how to load a Direct2D bitmap from an image file. ms.assetid: '4abfbc2b-2730-4d96-897e-1e2232383a72'
+description: Shows how to load a Direct2D bitmap from an image file. ms.assetid: 4abfbc2b-2730-4d96-897e-1e2232383a72 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Load a Bitmap from a File

 Direct2D uses the Windows Imaging Component (WIC) to load bitmaps.
-To load a bitmap from a file, first use WIC objects to load the image and to convert it to a Direct2D-compatible format, then use the [**CreateBitmapFromWicBitmap**](id2d1rendertarget-createbitmapfromwicbitmap.md) method to create an [**ID2D1Bitmap**](id2d1bitmap.md).
+To load a bitmap from a file, first use WIC objects to load the image and to convert it to a Direct2D-compatible format, then use the [**CreateBitmapFromWicBitmap**](id2d1rendertarget-createbitmapfromwicbitmap.md) method to create an [**ID2D1Bitmap**](/windows/win32/d2d1/?branch=master).

 1. Create an [**IWICBitmapDecoder**](_wic_codec_iwicbitmapdecoder) by using the [**IWICImagingFactory::CreateDecoderFromFileName**](_wic_codec_iwicimagingfactory_createdecoderfromfilename) method.